Root Slayer Round Head Shovel

-I purchased these beautiful root slayer round head shovels.
+I purchased these beautiful root slayer round-head shovels.
 One for my husband and one for me.
-Let’s say that it worked out fantastic.
+Let’s say that it worked out fantastically.
 I’m 5′ 2.5″ tall yes I had to add that half-inch and my husband isn’t your average Joe he’s over 6’1″.

 The 39″ is for me and the 44″ is for him.
 We went at it. (no trees were actually really hurt we just helped irrigate them they are very happy.)

 They were invading my garden space and we had to keep the boundary where they can grow.
 It worked out great.

 They are great at digging holes.
 Perfect for when a newly bought plant needs a big hole to plant.
 This shovel has serrated edges and a sharp head so it can easily cut and sawed through any tough roots.

 Digs through tough clay soil and caliche soil and you can be confident it will do the job.
 Another great thing it does is turn your compost really well if you have a compost bin as I do.
 However, you have to be cautious when shoving the sharp shovel into the compost bin to aerate it.